zhangjianfeng1976/labellmg/README.rst

     python labelImg.py
     python labelImg.py [IMAGE_PATH] [PRE-DEFINED CLASS FILE]

-Python 3 + Qt5 (Works on macOS High Sierra)
+Python 3 + Qt5 (Recommanded)

 .. code::

-    brew install qt  # will install qt-5.x.x brew install libxml2
+    brew install qt  # Install qt-5.x.x by Homebrew brew install libxml2

+    or

+    pip3 install pyqt5 lxml # Install qt and lxml by pip

     make qt5py3
     python3 labelImg.py
     python3 labelImg.py [IMAGE_PATH] [PRE-DEFINED CLASS FILE]

-    As a side note, if mssing pyrcc5 or lxml, try pip3 install pyqt5 lxml

 **NEW** Python 3 Virtualenv + Binary

-This avoids a lot of the QT / Python version issues, and gives you a nice .app file with a new SVG Icon in your /Applications folder.
+This can avoid a lot of the QT / Python version issues, and gives you a nice .app file with a new SVG Icon in your /Applications folder.
 You can consider this script: build-tools/build-for-macos.sh

 .. code::

     brew install python3
     pip install pipenv